brunobos1/app_sales/README.md

 php artisan route:list
 ```

-With the command above you can take a look at the API routes and the methods to use them, the POST and PUT/PATCH methods, they need to contain a json in their body with the information year and value.
+With the command above you can take a look at the API routes and the methods to use them.

+The POST and PUT/PATCH methods need to contain a json in their body with the information year and value.
 ```sh
 {
     "year": "2023",